Commercial Lease Lawyers Brisbane

 The advantage of the license is that if the business owner decides if he or she does not need the premises any longer he or she can walk away from the premises without the difficulty of liability for unpaid future rent.

 Leases of premises may last for several years, requiring substantial commitment from the lessor and the lessee.
-Rent and outgoings, rent reviews, options to renew, right to sub-let, parking and signage rights, and performance bonds/guarantees are some commercial clauses that of which you should be aware.
+Rent and outgoings, rent reviews, options to renew, right to sub-let, parking and signage rights, and performance bonds/guarantees are some commercial clauses of which you should be aware.
 Also, there are legal requirements governing commercial leases.

 It is important you know to what you have committed yourself and you should obtain legal advice.
+We understand local leasing practices, common dispute triggers, and the practical issues faced by landlords and tenants in Queensland.

 We work with you to ensure your interests are protected and the commercial terms are appropriate and suitable to your business needs.